5 Essential Outdoor Eye Care Tips with Sunglasses

 Most of us know that the sun emits ultraviolet (UV) radiation, but what does this mean for our eyes?

-Over time, exposure to these rays can lead to a range of eye conditions, some of which are quite serious.
+Over time, exposure to these rays can lead to a range of eye conditions, some of which are serious.

 This is by no means a comprehensive list – pterygium (an abnormal growth on the very surface of the eye), photokeratitis (a painful eye condition similar to a “sunburn of the eye”), and skin cancer around the eyelids are other conditions associated with prolonged UV exposure.